(Image courtesy of the St. Louis Federal Reserve)

 The PSC is considering a request to increase the LEAC in response to changes in fuel prices.
 WAPA has largely switched over to using natural gas to fire its generators.
 While less expensive than fuel oil, it is also subject to market fluctuations.
 And WAPA is struggling to pay for the work to convert to using natural gas.
 With electricity costing a lot in the territory, the St. Croix Chamber of Commerce and others have come out against increasing the unpopular fuel bill.
 They point to perceived poor management at WAPA as justification for not allowing the publicly-owned utility to charge customers what it pays for fuel.

 If WAPA does not pay for fuel, it will not receive fuel to run its generators.

 A new hearing is set for July 31.
 WAPA petitioned the Commission to change the current LEAC Rate of 19.26 cents per kilowatt hour to 23.5 cents per kilowatt hour for the proposed period.
-That would be a 22.1 percent increase in that part of the bill and would mean overall increases of 95 percent to 10.95 percent, according to a statement from the PSC.
+That would be a 22.1 percent increase in that part of the bill and would mean overall increases of between 9.5 and 10.95 percent, according to a statement from the PSC.
 The PSC passed a motion to require WAPA to do a full financial audit, in support of its pending base rate application, of the VITOL infrastructure and operation and management contracts, along with full disclosure of ownership of any and all affiliate companies to which work and services were subcontracted or to whom business was otherwise directed.
 The financial information must be received before the Base Rate application comes before the Commission.